probcomp/Venturecxx/HACKING.md

 Checking C++ with Valgrind
 --------------------------

-We have a Valgrind suppressions file for problems that are (apprently) caused by Python rather than our code: `backend/new_cxx/valgrind-python.supp`.
+We have a Valgrind suppressions file for problems that are (apparently) caused by Python rather than our code: `backend/new_cxx/valgrind-python.supp`.

 Check out the `tool/grind` script for an example of how to use it.